-1. All residents must maintain the ambient interior temperature of their unit throughout the year at a minimum of 60 degrees to prevent pipes within the unit from freezing.
+- 1. All residents must maintain the ambient interior temperature of their unit throughout the year at a minimum of 60 degrees to prevent pipes within the unit from freezing.
 See Annual Report 2016-2017.
-The owner is responsible to the Association or the owner(s) of other properties, or both, for any damage arising from frozen pipes which pass through the unit per Prospectus Phase III FAQs Page 5 "Winterizing" of a unit is prohibited.

-2. Except for emergencies or maintenance, you cannot shut down your complete water supply to your home.
+The Owner is responsible to the Association or the Owner(s) of other properties, or both, for any damage arising from frozen pipes which pass through the unit per Prospectus Phase III FAQs Page 5 "Winterizing" of a unit is prohibited. - 2.
+Except for emergencies or maintenance, you cannot shut down your complete water supply to your home.
 Remember that your heat is re-circulating hot water and requires a water supply.
-It is up to each owner to get familiarized with water shut offs in his or her home.
+It is up to each Owner to get familiarized with water shut offs in his or her home.
 The HOA does not have drawings or other documents that identify the locations of inside water shut offs per Prospectus III FAQs Page 5.
-Electricity and gas must also be left on, at all times.

-3. Owners acknowledge that controls for mechanical systems in adjacent units may be present in their units.
-Owners are strongly encouraged to arrange for access when they are not present or available.

-4. Plumbing problems per Annual Report 2016-2017.

-- a) It is the owner's responsibility to locate water shut offs for their unit per Prospectus III FAQs Page 5.
-The HOA does not have drawings or other documents that identify the location of inside water shut offs. - b) For plumbing problems that may involve other homeowners or that may be the responsibility of the HOA, such as a sewer problem outside of the building, after calling a plumber, the homeowner must contact the PM by phone, text or email and provide a brief description of the problem and the name of the plumber called.
+Electricity and gas must also be left on, at all times. - 3.
+Owners acknowledge that controls for mechanical systems in adjacent units may be present in their units Owners are strongly encouraged to arrange for access when they are not present or available. - 4.
+Plumbing problems per Annual Report 2016-2017. - a) It is the Owner's responsibility to locate water shut offs for their unit per Prospectus III FAQs Page 5.
+The HOA does not have drawings or other documents that identify the location of inside water shut offs. - For plumbing problems that may involve other Homeowners or that may be the responsibility of the HOA, such as a sewer problem outside of the building, after calling a plumber, the Homeowner must contact the PM by phone, (number is on the LCV Website), text or email at: www.propertymanage@lcvillage.com and submit a request via Buildium OR the Contact Us Form and provide a brief description of the problem and the name of the plumber called. - b) If the problem requires the plumber to fix the problem by making an outside-the-unit repair, the plumber will work with the Property Manager to agree on the work to be completed.
+The Property Manager reserves the right to call another plumber to fix any plumbing problems located outside the unit on HOA property. - c) Depending on what caused the problem, the Homeowner may be liable for the entire repair.